Dealing with duplicates

 with all the unique lines and dupl.txt

 with all the duplicate lines.
-Assume space as field separator with two fields on each line.
-Compare the lines irrespective of order of the fields.
+Assume space as the field separator with exactly two fields per line.
+Compare the lines irrespective of the order of the fields.
 For example, hehe haha

 and haha hehe